skg-if/skg-if.github.io/index.md

 ## Contributors
 TODO

-If you wish to participate to the discussion around the SKG-IF, please subscribe to the RDA WG Scientific Knowledge Graphs - Interoperability Framework.
+If you wish to participate to the discussion around the SKG-IF, please subscribe to the **RDA WG Scientific Knowledge Graphs - Interoperability Framework**.